nikitahl/sidebar-navigation-for-wpbakery/README.md

 To disable the sidebar in WPBakery, just deactivate the plugin via the Plugins page in the WordPress dashboard.

+### Where can I find the plugin settings?

+The plugin settings can be found under **Settings > Sidebar for WPBakery** in the WordPress dashboard.

 ## Code of Conduct

 Please read and follow the [Code of Conduct](./CODE_OF_CONDUCT.md).